 And even though we had zero experience in video production or sponsorships, they sent over a couple cameras for us to turn Hourly America into a documentary.
 Alyssa picked up the camera, watched Youtube tutorials, and learned the basics of video production.

 During our first year on the road we explored the lower 48 states in Franklin, fell in love with the RV lifestyle, and made a ton of new & nomadic friends.
 Plus, we also decided that we never wanted to work in an office again.

 During Hourly America I did everything from flipping pizzas at Domino’s to being a zombie at Six Flags during fright fest and working on random dairy farms.
-Below you can flip through some of the jobs I worked (in no particular order, what so ever).
+Below you can watch our documentary.

 In 2015 we knocked off Hawaii and Alaska and crossed the finish line of Hourly America.
 My job in Hawaii was with a tour guide service and my job in Alaska was with the National Park Service (by far my most epic job ever).

 After finishing up Hourly America, we knew going back to a 9-5 job wouldn’t cut it.
 We didn’t want to give up traveling.

 We used our new video skills to start freelancing for entrepreneurs, authors, and anyone who would hire us.
 Over the course of the year we hustled to pay off over $14,000 of student debt while living in our RV and scaled up our income so we could continue traveling.